Acid Bases and Salts Class 10 NCERT Solutions

 Option c – Sodium carbonate

-(a) it has low vapour pressure
+(a) It has low vapour pressure

-(b) it is only slightly ionised
+(b) It is only partially ionised

-(c) it is not a hydroxide of any metal
+(c) It is not a metallic hydroxide

-(d) it has a low density
+(d) It has low density

-(d) None of the above is correct.
+(d) None of the above

-Option c – the milkiness of lime water disappears
+Option c – Milkiness disappears

-(a) dry litmus paper
+(a) Dry litmus paper

-(b) wet litmus paper
+(b) Wet litmus paper

 (c) Both dry and wet litmus paper

-(d) None of the above is correct
+(d) None of the above

-Option b – wet litmus paper
+Option b – Wet litmus paper

-(a) green
+(a) Green

-(b) yellow
+(b) Yellow

-(c) red
+(c) Red

-(d) blue
+(d) Blue

-Option a – green
+Option a – Green

-(c) combining with water
+(c) Reaction with water

-(d) giving out water
+(d) Loss of water

-Option c – combining with water
+Option c – Reaction with water

-We covered all the acid bases and salts class 10 ncert solutions above in this post for free so that you can practice well for the exam.
+We covered all the acid Bases and Salts Class 10 NCERT solutions above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: